-The reduction in the health, human capital, and labor market prospects of cohorts exposed in utero also appears to have dampened their marriage market prospects in ways that continue to carry intergenerational consequences.
-While both men's and women's own educational attainment was lower among exposed cohorts, only exposed women appear to have suffered a marriage market penalty: they married earlier, to spouses with lower levels of education (Fletcher, 2018).
+The reduction in the health, human capital, and labor market prospects of cohorts exposed in utero also appears to have dampened their marriage market prospects in ways that carry intergenerational consequences.
+While both men's and women's own educational attainment was lower among exposed cohorts, only exposed women appear to suffer a marriage market penalty: they marry earlier, to spouses with lower levels of education (Fletcher, 2018).
 These are factors generally understood to reduce household incomes, female control of household resources, and the budget share allocated to child-centric expenditure.
-As such, these effects could represent a mechanism-alongside, e.g., epigenetics, or even the more direct role of parental education in facilitating children's access to quality healthcare and schooling-by which we see intergenerational persistence in the consequences of early-life exposure to the influenza pandemic of 1918.
+As such, these effects could represent a mechanism-alongside, e.g., epigenetics, or the more direct role of parental education in facilitating children's access to quality healthcare and schooling-by which we see intergenerational persistence in the consequences of early-life exposure to the influenza pandemic of 1918.
 Indeed, moderate adverse effects on educational attainment, occupational prestige, and family socioeconomic status have been documented up to the third generation, i.e., the grandchildren of those exposed in utero (Cook et al. 2019).

 What action, if any, did households take to shield their children from these effects, or to help them recover?
-While surprisingly little has been written in the context of the 1918 pandemic on questions of individual- and household-level avoidance, adaptation, and remediation, Parman (2015) is a noteworthy exception.
-42 Drawing on linked microdata from the U.S., he finds evidence of reinforcing investments in response to the 1918 influenza pandemic: that is, families with a child in utero during the crisis shifted resources to
+While surprisingly little has been written in the context of the 1918 pandemic on questions of avoidance, adaptation, and remediation, Parman (2015) is a noteworthy exception.
+Drawing on linked microdata from the U.S., he finds evidence of reinforcing investments in response to the 1918 influenza pandemic: that is, families with a child in utero during the crisis shifted resources to the child's older siblings, leading the latter children to higher educational attainment.
+Parman explicitly rules out changes in family size, birth spacing, or selectivity in any such changes, underscoring that the effects observed here are directly a function of parents reallocating limited resources away from affected children, and toward the child with a higher human capital endowment at birth.
+Thus, household responses may have if anything compounded any early-life disadvantage associated with the 1918 shock.